keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 # INCIDENT SPECIFIC HANDLING PROCESSES

-Refer to the example of a completed Cyber Incident Response Plan to determine processes that may apply to your organization.

-> \[!NOTE\]
-> Instructions: Provide the steps for handling specific incidents as defined by your organization.
-Review the list of common types of incidents below and determine which are applicable to your organization.
-Provide additional incident types as necessary.

 Here are the steps for handling common security incidents in our organization:

 ## DATA BREACH